-The Traffic Safety Outreach Program is a joint partnership between NDACo and the North Dakota Department of Transportation (NDDOT).
-The partnership focuses on strengthening county government's commitment to ensuring the safety of our state’s road network.
-Ryan Gellner spearheads this important program.
-He will be working closely with county officials, schools, and other organizations focusing on seatbelts, distracted driving, and drunk driving.
+The Traffic Safety Outreach Program is a joint partnership between NDACo and the North Dakota Department of Transportation (NDDOT) through the Vision Zero traffic safety initiative.
+Being a part of the Vision Zero initiative brings focus on strengthening county government's commitment to ensuring the safety of our state’s road network.
+Ryan Gellner spearheads this important outreach program by working closely with county officials, schools, and other organizations focusing on the importance of wearing seat belts, driving distraction free, driving sober and obeying all traffic laws.

 IMPACT TEEN DRIVERS